FeralAI/awesome-switch-homebrew/README.md

 ### Modchips

+The SAMD21-based microcontroller boards can be purposed as modchips for unpatched Switches only.
+The SX modchips use a different method of launching a custom payload and are compatible with all current Nintendo Switch consoles.

 - [Trinket M0](https://www.adafruit.com/product/3500), [Gemma M0](https://www.adafruit.com/product/3501), [ItsyBitsy M0 Express](https://www.adafruit.com/product/3727), [Feather M0 Express](https://www.adafruit.com/product/3403) - SAMD21-based microcontroller boards from Adafruit that can be used as modchips in unpatched Switches
 - [Rebug SwitchME M0](https://github.com/Aboshi/SwitchME) - An open source SAMD21-based modchip designed for use in unpatched Switches
-- [SX Core](https://sx.xecuter.com/#prod-sxcore), [SX Lite](https://sx.xecuter.com/#prod-sxlite) - Modchips by Team Xecuter that work with any Nintendo Switch or Switch Lite
+- [SX Core](https://sx.xecuter.com/#prod-sxcore), [SX Lite](https://sx.xecuter.com/#prod-sxlite) - Modchips by Team Xecuter, comes with SX Pro license

 ## System Software